-Of the 29 Core Principles issued by the Basel Committee, this Guidance has identified 19 Core Principles, where there is a need for providing additional guidance in their application to the supervision of the financial institutions engaged in serving the financially unserved and underserved.
+Of the 29 Core Principles issued by the Committee, this Guidance addresses 19 Core Principles where there is a need for providing additional guidance in their application to the regulation and supervision of the financial institutions engaged in reaching the financially unserved and underserved.
 It does not create new principles and does not exclude applicability of any Core Principle to any market development relevant to financial inclusion.
-In the case of the remaining 10 Core Principles not explicitly mentioned in this Guidance, there is little or no supplemental guidance or illustration needed for their application to the supervision of financial institutions serving unserved and underserved customers.20
+In the case of the remaining 10 Core Principles not explicitly mentioned in this Guidance, there is at present little or no supplemental guidance or illustration needed for their application to the supervision of financial institutions targeting unserved and underserved customers.